tsnellgrove/dark_castle3/doc/to_do.md

 *** getting started ***
 - DONE: establish new versions and builds
-- INPROC: review project list and decide on scope
+- DONE: review project list and decide on scope
-- TBD: organize scope by cleesh vs. dark castle work where possible
+- DONE: organize scope by cleesh vs. dark castle work where possible
+- TBD: fine-grained to-do review and ordering

 *** known dark castle tech issues ***
 - TBD: hedgehog description should change when distracted by food (done?)